Siddhesh-Agarwal/blog/cl2lzt73k00mjjcnvch9phntw.md

 ## print() in python

-In this post, I will talk about about the `print()` statement and it's parameters.
+In this post, I will talk about the `print()` statement and its parameters.

 So, I was experimenting with the `help()` function in python and tried the following command: